 Sometimes a deeper cleaning may be necessary and we have a how-to video for that.

 5. If it is still not spraying and you've already tried the troubleshooting above, it may mean that the makeup is really clogged in the airbrush stylus.
 Try soaking the airbrush stylus in a cup of water.
-Take the needle cap and nozzle cap off (the tip of airbrush), take the needle out and place all parts in a cup of water.
+Take the needle cap and nozzle cap off (the tip of the airbrush), take the needle out, and place all parts in a cup of water.
 Let it soak for a few hours (2-3 hours).
-The water should help soften and breakdown the makeup.
+The water should help soften and break down the makeup.
 Then you can proceed with the deep cleaning video again.

 6. Does the lever feel springy?
 Or does it feel loose or floppy?
 If the lever feels loose or floppy, check out the troubleshooting detailed in this article.

 7. You're not shaking the makeup well enough to mix all of the pigment.
 Please make sure that you are shaking it really well.
 Especially upon first use.
 Like, shake it more than usual even if you feel like you've shaken it really well.
-It is natural for pigment to settle and may take extra shaking the more it sits over time (ie. when stored to be used at a later time or storage in warehouse after production).
-Once you are able to get it going though, it will be much easier to mix with regular use and less shaking is required.
+It is natural for the pigment to settle and may take extra shaking the more it sits over time (ie. when stored to be used at a later time or stored in the warehouse after production).
+Once you can get it going though, it will be much easier to mix with regular use, and less shaking is required.

 Having trouble with shaking or trouble with makeup squeezing out of the bottle?
 Check out this article.